Skip to content

 The deployment process of the Grafana visualization tool is as follows:

-1. Install Grafana Please refer to the official documentation to install Grafana.
-This article will adopt the docker image deployment, and the pulled image version is the open source version:
+Please refer to the official documentation to install Grafana.
+This article uses the Docker image deployment, pulling the open source image (grafana-oss):

 $ docker pull grafana/grafana-oss